+Description

 A broadband DA2GC system constitutes an application for various types of telecommunications services, internet access and mobile multimedia services.
-It aims to provide access to broadband communication services during continental flights (via fixed or WiFi-based onboard connectivity network and/or via GSMOBA) ) on a Europe-wide basis.
+It aims to provide access to broadband communication services during continental flights (via fixed or WiFi-based onboard connectivity network and/or via GSMOBA and in the future possibly also via 3G and/or 4G) on a Europe-wide basis.
 The overall end-to-end system architecture of the broadband DA2G communication system is illustrated in Figure 2.
 The request for spectrum is related to the direct air-to-ground radio solution.